 After the hernia surgery, your child will be sent to the recovery area, and you can be with your child during he or she is waking up.
 Most children go home as soon as they are awake and able to take liquids after the surgery.
 If your child is a premature baby, or he is having other health issues, your surgeon may keep your child in the hospital overnight to monitor his or her breathing.

-Homecare after hernia surgery:
+Homecare after hernia surgery for Infants

 At the end of the surgery, a long-acting, numbing medication is given into the incision.
 Regular painkillers are given at an interval of 4 to 6 hours by mouth for the first 24 hours after the operation.
 If your child is still uneasy, consult your doctor.